fdelgadodelapuente/fdelgadodelapuente.github.io/research/volcano.md

 ## **Mechanics of magma storage and transport**

-How is magma stored and transported is a key volcanological question that help us to better understand how volcanoes work and whether episodes of unrest will end up in an eruption or not.
 Migration and storage of magma in the upper crusst results in stress build up that can eventually lead in an eruption.
-The stress changes can be tracked with ground deformation data.
-However, the conditions that will lead to an eruption are highly dependent on the source geometry, the amount of intruded magma, the presence of fluids that can easily be remobilized in a crystal mush, among other parameters.

-I study magma transport and storage by means of satellite geodesy using a combination of InSAR data, numerical and analytic inverse models to model both secular and transient ground deformation signals.
-I have studied magma intrusion with InSAR data at several volcanoes in the Central and Southern Andes of Peru and Chile including Sabancaya, Ubinas, Lazufre volcanic complex, Peteroa, Quizapu, Nevados de Chillan, Copahue, Lonquimay, Llaima, Villarrica, Cordon Caulle, Calbuco, Chaiten and Hudson.
-I have also worked at Yellowstone.
+However, the conditions that lead to eruptions are highly dependent on the volcano evolution, source geometry, the amount of intruded magma, the presence of fluids that can easily be remobilized in a crystal mush, among other parameters.
+The stress changes can be tracked with ground deformation data, and I use these observations to study magma transport and storage by means of satellite geodesy using a combination of InSAR data, numerical and analytic inverse models.
+I have studied magma intrusion with InSAR data at several volcanoes in the Central and Southern Andes including the famous Villarrica, Cordon Caulle, Calbuco, Chaiten, and at Yellowstone caldera.

 <img style="float: center;" src="/images/ts2012_2022_dsc_asc.png" width="700">